 It was not until 1951 that the Allies banned them from owning or building gliders.
 This year around 50.000 people gathered on the Wasserkuppe to celebrate the restart of flight operations, but also to commemorate the dead aviators from all countries.

-In 1954, the Wasserkuppe gliding area was released again.
-With a newly built hall, appropriate additions and new aircraft, the offers of the gliding school Wasserkuppe for the flight-loving visitors improved - the Wasserkuppe had regained its old attraction as "mountain of aviators".
+In 1954 the Wasserkuppe glider airfield was opened again.
+With a newly built hall, corresponding additions and new aircraft, the offers of the Wasserkuppe glider school improved for the flight enthusiastic visitors - the Wasserkuppe had regained its old attraction as the “mountain of pilots”.

 The time after reunification